oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 npm start
 ```

 This should build the JavaScript code and then automatically open your browser at `http://localhost:3000/`.
-You will see the home page and when you click the button, you will be taken to the restricted page.
+You will see the home page and when you click the **Visit Restricted Page** button, you will be taken to the restricted page.
 At this point, anybody could see the restricted page.
 No user authentication has been added so far.

 {% img blog/react-login/react-login-restricted-page.png alt:"Restricted page that should only be accessible to registered users" width:"800" %}{: .center-image }

 ## Adding User Login with Redirection

 The simplest way to add authentication to the app is to use Okta's hosted login page.
 When users need to sign in, they are directed away from the site to a login form on the Okta servers.
 On success, the user is redirected back to the application.
-The authentication token is passed to the application and the validity is checked.
+The authentication token is passed to the application, and the validity is checked.
 This allows the application to open up restricted content that is hidden from unauthenticated users.

 This sort of authentication flow is ideally suited for single sign-on situations.
 For example, within a corporate network, a user logs in once through the central authentication provider.
 After that, the user has access to all applications within the corporate environment.